argonautproject/data-query/pages/_includes/argo-careplan-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-CarePlan profile:
+The following are example usage scenarios for the Argonaut CarePlan profile:

 -   Query for a careplan for a Patient